-Residents have four years from the date of the crash to file their claims, so it is highly advised that you begin the process as soon as you can.
+Residents have two years from the date of the crash to file their claims, so it is highly advised that you begin the process as soon as you can.
 The good thing about the no-fault rule is that even if you were slightly responsible for the wreck, you could still receive a settlement to help with damages.

 Florida’s Car Insurance Requirements